PriyanSabarish/pay-code-auditor/README.md

 the key this was tested against, while the lite model's measured five hundred.
 Every call site in the codebase talks to one interface in `auditor/llm.py`, so the provider switch is contained to one file and nowhere else needs to know which one is active.

+Groq is the fallback.
+Fast tier is `openai/gpt-oss-20b`, used for bulk classification and name clean-up.
+Strong tier is `openai/gpt-oss-120b`, used for escalated codes, the investigator agent, the verifier, and remediation.
+These were chosen from what's actually available on the self-serve Groq catalog right now, not from a preference ranking — `llama-3.1-8b-instant` and `llama-3.3-70b-versatile`, the models most guides still quote, moved to enterprise-only pricing on Groq in late August 2026 and are no longer reachable on a standard account.

 Override any of the four model names (`GROQ_FAST_MODEL`, `GROQ_STRONG_MODEL`, `GEMINI_FAST_MODEL`, `GEMINI_STRONG_MODEL`) in `.env` if either provider's lineup changes again.